emmanuelbazilec/CSC212_Final_Project/README.md

 #### 4. /LlL/ directory

-This file contains the class elcaration and methods for onstructing the lit of lists object.
+This file contains the class declaration and methods for constructing the list of lists object.

 - 'LlLDataNode.h': Header file for the LlLDataNode class containing overloaded constructors for assignment in other classes.
 The Nodes store integer tuples of column_index and data.
 - 'LlLDataNode.cpp': Supporting file for LlLDataNode.h implementing constructors and methods.
 - 'LlLColList.h': Header file for the LlLColList class containing overloaded contructor for assignment in other classes.
 The Nodes store integer and class pointers of row number and column_list.
 - 'LlLColList.cpp': Supporting file for LlLColList.h implementing constructors and methods.
 - 'LlLList.h': Header file for the main LlLList class to build and store list of lists structured matrices.
 Also contains method declarations.
-- 'LlLList.cpp': Supporting file for LlLList.h that implements all methods for the list of lists data strucutre.
-These methods will be detaile in the LlL.cpp section.
+- 'LlLList.cpp': Supporting file for LlLList.h that implements all methods for the list of lists data structure.
+These methods will be detail in the LlL.cpp section.

 ---